SurveAditya/K-Mean-Clustering/README.md

 ### The Data

-We will use a data frame with 777 observations on the following 18 variables.
+A data frame with 777 observations on the following 18 variables.
 * Private A factor with levels No and Yes indicating private or public university
 * Apps Number of applications received
 * Accept Number of applications accepted